davis-b/syspect/README.md

 In a little more detail, _syspect_ allows you to:

 * Spawn or attach to a running program (hereby known as the tracee).
-* Pause the tracee when a syscall is executed or finished, resuming the tracee at will.
+* Pause the tracee when any syscall is started or finished, resuming the tracee at will.
 * Modify any syscall's arguments before it is executed by the kernel.
-* Modify any syscall result before it is returned to the tracee.
+* Modify any syscall's result before it is returned to the tracee.

 ### More Info ###